Wells Fargo Logo

 Bonuses & Incentives

-Bonuses and incentives are tied to role, performance, and business results.
-Retail employees may receive modest incentives based on sales and service metrics.
-Corporate and sales roles can have performance-based bonuses that reflect team and business unit outcomes.
-Incentive structures emphasize compliance and sustainable performance rather than aggressive targets.
+Tied to role, performance, and business results.
+Retail employees can get modest incentives based on sales and service metrics.
+Corporate and sales roles have performance bonuses linked to team and business unit outcomes.
+The emphasis is on sustainable, compliant performance—not aggressive targets, which is a deliberate choice given the bank's regulatory history.

 Health and Insurance Benefits